ivettemarie/IvetteMarie/README.md

 ### Here is what I am working on...

-- 🔭 I’m currently working on ...College Assignments
+- 🔭 I’m currently working on ...
+Assignments
-- 🌱 I’m currently learning ...Coding language including Phyton and Java
+- 🌱 I’m currently learning ...Coding
 - 👯 I’m looking to collaborate on ...HTML, CCS and Javascript
-- 🤔 I’m looking for help with ...Simple coding to practice
+- 🤔 I’m looking for help with ...Practice some coding
 - 💬 Ask me about ...Anything
 - 📫 How to reach me: ...link in my profile
 - 😄 Pronouns: ...She/Her